nils-hamel/turing-project/src/turing-auto/auto-inv-hsv-hsv-hsv-osi-l2/README.md

 The two next mode allows to encode and decode specific image of the data-set again using index range.
 The encoding produce a file in which the state of the central hidden layer is dumped, in text mode.
 The decoding mode allows to provides to the central hidden layer specific content to study the obtained output layer.
-Finally, the _view_ mode allows to dumps the parameters of the trained network to produce plots for network deep analysis.

 ## Copyright and License